-Merci beaucoup to everyone who is assisting in our newest efforts in Paris.
+Merci beaucoup to everyone who is assisting in our newest efforts in Paris, France.

 Another new team are David and Moe Joe.
 Moe Joe is a spontaneous alerter and David knew he needed a little more training before taking MoJoe with him to work.
 He’s a beautiful dog and a sweet Sugar Dog.

-Nicky and Haidi’s Sugar Dog Ginnal completed advanced training as a diabetic alert dog and a medical alert dog recently at Innisbrook.
+Nicky and Haidi’s Sugar Dog Ginnal completed advanced training as a diabetic alert dog and a medical alert dog recently at Innisbrook in FL.
 Ginnal is a world traveler.
 Check out this beautiful Hungarian Vizsla.
 He now divides his time between Grand Cayman, the UK and Greece.

 What a regal dog!
 WOW!
 This dog is handled and trained by Susan Wallace, a super star in the dog training world.